-\begin{proof} The average discounted one-step survival payoff is an unbiased estimator for the present value of \cref{thm:OSSpayoff} and therefore an unbiased estimator for the present value of \cref{thm:PV}. \end{proof}

-We see that we obtained a recursion formula, illustrated in \cref{fig:recursiontest}, for the modified asset price process $S$ and a recursion formula for their probabilities $p$ for hitting the barrier.
+We derived a recursion formula, illustrated in \cref{fig:recursiontest}, for the modified asset price process and their barrier hitting probabilities.

-Furthermore we see that the integral domains now are compact and the integrand is a composition of lipschitz continuous functions, since \eqref{pup}, \eqref{sup} and $q(S_T)$ are lipschitz.
-Therefore the differentiation could be drawn into the integral.
-In exchange for this, the new asset price $S_{t+1}$ has an extra term depending on $p_{t}$, which in turn again depends on $S_t$ etc.
+We see that the integral domains now, as stated above, are compact and the integrand is a composition of Lipschitz-continuous functions.
+Therefore, the differentiation could be drawn into the integral.
+In exchange for this, the new asset price $S_{t+1}$ has an extra term depending on $p_{t}$ and its dependencies.

-Glasserman and Staum demonstrate in \cite{staum} that one-step survival possesses a significantly reduced variance, compared to the standard estimator (at the price of only slightly increased computational effort).
-For more information on the stability of numerical differentiation for the algorithm, we refer to \cite{alm}.

 At this point we now want to study the new pathwise sensitivities, for which we will use the derived formulas of \cref{thm:OSSpayoff}.
-Since the new payoff function $q(S_T)$ and the survival values $p_j$ smoothly depend on the variables, they can be differentiated.
-We can differentiate after all variables, whereas we will use $\Theta$ as the variable of differentiation.

-In the following we rewrite the recursion and base functions for an easier study of how the differentiation of the paths can be calculated recursively.
-Hence we write them in a more general notation.
-Let $\Theta:=(\Theta_1,\dots,\Theta_5)=(S_0,B,\mu,\sigma,\Delta t)$, than \eqref{pup} and \eqref{sup} can be written as
+In the following we will use $\Theta$ as the variable of differentiation.
+Furthermore, we will rewrite the recursion and base functions in a more general notation for an easier study of how the derivatives of the paths can be calculated recursively.
+Let $\Theta:=(\Theta_1,\dots,\Theta_5)=(S_0,B,\mu,\sigma,\Delta t)$, thus \eqref{pup} and \eqref{sup} can be written as

 with $u=(u^{(1)},\dots,u^{(T)})$ and the recursion base function $S_0(\Theta,u)=\Theta_1$.